shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ## Rule based cart scripts

 The cart scripts automatically integrate with the [Rule Builder](../../../../concepts/framework/rules.md) and you can use the full power of the rule builder to only do your cart manipulations if a given rule matches.
-For example, you can add an entity-single-select field to your [apps config](../configuration.md) to allow the merchant to choose a rule that needs to match for your app script taking affect.
+For example, you can add an entity-single-select field to your [app's config](../configuration.md) to allow the merchant to choose a rule that needs to match your app script taking effect.

 {% code title="Resources/config/config.xml" %}